 - Integration testing makes sure to meet the requirements connectivity specified by the testing plan between modules.

-- Integration testing figures out the interface errors which occur during integration testing.
-While performing an integration test, both functional and non-functional interface components are validated.
-When the series of integration tests is completed, then the testing team should have full confidence in the operation of the software’s interface.
+- Integration testing identifies interface errors that may occur during the integration process.
+It validates both functional and non-functional interface components.
+Once the series of integration tests is complete, the testing team should have full confidence in the software interface’s operation.

 - Integration testing fixes exception handling defects which are very important for high assurance systems.
 Mainly such mechanisms are presented in most the programming language.